nbhitishkumar/Simple-Music-Player/README.md

 # Simple-Music-Player
-A simple Music Player for playing song stored on your mobile device
+A simple Music Player for playing songs